redox-os/book/src/hardware-support.md

 The main problem with old computers is the amount of RAM available (they were sold in a era where RAM chips were expensive) and the lack of SSE/AVX extensions (programs use them to speed up the algorithms).
 Because of this some modern programs may not work or require a lot of RAM to perform complex tasks.

-Redox itself will work normally if the processor architecture is supported by the system, but the performance and stability may vary per program.
+Redox itself will work normally if the CPU architecture is supported by the system, but the performance and stability may vary per program.

 ## Why choosing i586 as the minimal supported x86 CPU?